Q: I just emerged from bankruptcy last September. What is the best credit card after you have a BK on file at the credit

 Tips For Secured Credit Card Application

 There are a number of dodgy companies out there that attempt to take advantage of people when they’re applying for credit cards after bankruptcy.
 So here are a couple tips to follow to make sure you don’t get ripped off:

 Reasonable Fees & Rates: Because they know you have few options, some issuers will try and price gouge you with outrageously high fees that will cost you hundreds per year.
 Play close attention to the application fees, annual fees, and interest rates.
 Ideally, you want them as low as possible.
 In my opinion, a reasonable amount for your monthly and/or annual fees should be $30 to $60 over the course of your first year.

 Credit Bureau Reporting: Did you know that all banks/lenders have to actually pay to report a customer’s credit history to the bureaus?
 Because of this, some unscrupulous secured credit cards will try and save a few bucks by not even reporting their customers to the three major credit bureaus… essentially making their cards useless as far as credit building goes!
-So please be sure when you apply for secured credit card that it actually will be reporting your account.
-There should be wording to that effect in their terms and conditions (in fine print, of course)
+So, be sure when you apply for secured credit card that it actually will be reporting your account activity to the three credit bureaus.
+There should be explicit wording to that effect in their terms and conditions (in fine print, of course)

 This post was written or last updated July 9, 2015